g8hh/the-tree-of-life/docs/layer-features.md

 - achievements: Kind of like milestones, but with a different display style and some other differences.
 Extra features are on the way at a later date!
 [See here for more info.](achievements.md)

+- achievementPopups, milestonePopups: **optional**, If false, disables popup message when you get the achievement/milestone.
+True by default.

 - infoboxes: Displays some text in a box that can be shown or hidden.
 [See here for more info.](infoboxes.md)

-- achievementPopups, milestonePopups: **optional**, If false, disables popup message when you get the achievement/milestone.
-True by default.
+- grid: Todo: add description.[See here for more info.](grids.md)

 ## Prestige formula features